Moremar/IT_tutorials/Java/Java.md

 The `super` keyword is used to call the constructor or methods of the parent class.

+Methods in the base class can be overridden in the child class with the `@Override` annotation.
+Methods marked with the `final` modifier cannot be overridden by child classes.

 ```java
 public class Person {
     protected String name;                         // protected access so sub-classes can access it